Evidence review

 Watch for the teaser-rate trap

 The number that matters is the ongoing monthly price, not the introductory one.
 A "first month $99" that resets to $299 on the second charge is a $299 program.
-Before you commit, find the recurring price and the terms in writing.
-This is why price honesty is one of the two heaviest factors in our Verdict Score methodology — a low sticker with a hidden step-up scores worse than a higher, honest flat rate.
+Before you commit, find the recurring price and the terms in writing — we sorted the whole ranking that way in the cash-price ruling, once with every advertised figure and once with the conditional ones struck out.
+If you would rather have the arithmetic done for you, the true cost calculator applies each provider's own step-ups and term commitments across whatever horizon you pick, and prints the gap between the sticker and the bill.
+This is why price honesty is one of the two heaviest factors in our Verdict Score methodology — a low sticker with a hidden step-up scores worse than a higher, honest flat rate, and our explainer on how the grading works shows exactly how much of the score that one factor moves.

 What else stacks onto the price